 When planning your project, smaller elements, such as cabinetry, painting, bathtubs, and showers, also need to be accounted for.
 There are a lot of moving parts in a bathroom renovation, from demolition to design, so let’s go over them to get a better idea of the bathroom renovation costs in your region.

-Bathroom costs – Toronto vs. Montreal
+Bathroom costs: Toronto vs. Montreal

 Consequences of COVID-19 on the construction and renovation sectors

 Keep in mind that certain unforeseen events due to COVID-19 may affect the cost of renovation projects without notice.
-For example, the industry has come across a treated lumber shortage since the first lockdown, resulting in a massive fluctuation of prices.
-Other construction materials are likely to experience similar issues.
-For more details, read our article: Rising Lumber Prices: Another COVID-19 Effect?
+For example, the industry has experienced a treated lumber shortage since the first lockdown, resulting in a massive fluctuation of prices.
+Other construction materials are likely to have similar issues.

 Reasons for bathroom remodel cost variations